yixinzou/yixinzou.github.io/group.md

 permalink: /group/
 ---

 I lead the Human-Centered Security and Privacy group at the Max Planck Institute for Security and Privacy.
-I am looking for PhD students, postdocs, and interns/visiting scholars to join my group.
+My group currently has openings for postdocs and interns/visiting scholars.
 Please feel free to get in touch if you are interested in working with me.

 <b>Note: I am no longer accepting applications for internships during Summer 2023.
 Applications for internships in Fall 2023 and later are still welcome.</b>